-- A) The DEVELOPER shall be responsible for submitting an "AS BUILT" DRAWING of the project to the City Engineer's Office.
+- A. The DEVELOPER shall be responsible for submitting an "AS BUILT" DRAWING of the project to the City Engineer's Office.
 The drawings shall include all items as required in the final plan with as-built locations, dimensions and sizes.
 Also included on the "AS BUILT" DRAWINGS shall be water and sewer locations, depths and ties.
-The AS-BUILT DRAWINGS shall be submitted in mylar and digital formats and shall be tied into the City's GIS coordinate system.
-[Amended 01-14-03 per Planning Board] - B) If a STREET is to become a public roadway, prior to the City Engineer processing the request and advising the City Council on whether to accept STREET or not, the DEVELOPER shall be responsible for submitting a recordable deed and any associated fees to the City Engineer's office.
+The AS-BUILT DRAWINGS shall be submitted in mylar and digital formats and shall be tied into the City's GIS coordinate system. - B. If a STREET is to become a public roadway, prior to the City Engineer processing the request and advising the City Council on whether to accept STREET or not, the DEVELOPER shall be responsible for submitting a recordable deed and any associated fees to the City Engineer's office.
 Once the City Council has accepted the STREET, the DEVELOPER shall be notified and the City Engineer shall record the deed with the Strafford County Registry of Deeds within ten (10) days of acceptance.
 Upon registration, a signed original copy of the deed shall be filed with the City Clerk's office and a copy submitted to the DEVELOPER.

-[Amended 08-26-08 per Planning Board]
+ARTICLE IX

-ARTICLE IX ADMINISTRATION AND ENFORCEMENT
+ADMINISTRATION AND ENFORCEMENT

 155-51.
-Waivers.
-[Amended 03-23-10 per Planning Board]
+Waivers [Amended per Planning Board on 03-23-2010]

-- A) The PLANNING BOARD may waive specific provisions of these regulations.
-The PLANNING BOARD may only grant a waiver if the PLANNING BOARD finds, by majority vote, that: - 1) Strict conformity would pose an unnecessary hardship to the APPLICANT and the waiver would not be contrary to the spirit and intent of the regulations; or - 2) Specific circumstances relative to the SUBDIVISION, or conditions of the land in such SUBDIVISION, indicate that the waiver will properly carry out the spirit and intent of the regulations. - B) In granting waivers, the PLANNING BOARD may require such conditions as will in the BOARD'S judgment, secure substantially the objectives of the standards or requirements of these regulations. - C) Procedures.
-A petition for any such waiver shall be submitted in writing by the APPLICANT at the time when the application is filed for consideration by the
+A. The PLANNING BOARD may waive specific provisions of these regulations.
+The PLANNING BOARD may only grant a waiver if the PLANNING BOARD finds, by majority vote, that:

+- (1) Strict conformity would pose an unnecessary hardship to the APPLICANT and the waiver would not be contrary to the spirit and intent of the regulations; or - (2) Specific circumstances relative to the SUBDIVISION, or conditions of the land in such SUBDIVISION, indicate that the waiver will properly carry out the spirit and intent of the regulations. - B. In granting waivers, the PLANNING BOARD may require such conditions as will in the BOARD'S judgment, secure substantially the objectives of the standards or requirements of these regulations. - C. Procedures.
+A petition for any such waiver shall be submitted in writing by the APPLICANT at the time when the application is filed for consideration by the PLANNING BOARD.
-PLANNING BOARD.
 The petition shall state fully the grounds for the waiver and all of the facts relied upon by the petitioner.
 The basis for any waiver granted by the PLANNING BOARD shall be recorded in the minutes of the PLANNING BOARD.